 Thin Films Module Engineer

-- Experience using and maintaining scientific equipment
+- Hands-on experience using and maintaining scientific equipment.

-- Semiconductor processing experience is valued but by no means required
+- Semiconductor processing experience

 Inside this Business Group